omahs/.github-3/SECURITY.md

 # Reporting a Vulnerability

-For reporting vulnerabilities please send an email to [vulnerabilities@jewel.cash](mailto:vulnerabilities@jewel.cash).
+For reporting vulnerabilities please send an email to [vulnerabilities@jewel.app](mailto:vulnerabilities@jewel.app).